akash-kumar-biswas/Calculator-App/README.md

-This is my first Android application using java.
+This is my first Android Application using Java.
 <br>
 It is a simple Calculator Application that can only perfrom the binary arithmatic operations.